gcarrascohuertas/electrochemical_ORR_procesing_autolab/readme_experimental_protocol.md

 # Electrochemical measurements

-In order to follow recomendatios of https://link.springer.com/article/10.1007/s12678-017-0378-6#citeas , first the electrolyte is thermostated at 298 K and purged with high purity Nitrogen for at least 30 min prior to Nitrogen measurement.
+In order to follow recomendatios of https://link.springer.com/article/10.1007/s12678-017-0378-6#citeas , first the electrolyte is thermostated at 298 K and then purged with high purity Nitrogen for at least 30 min prior to Nitrogen measurement.
 Once nitrogen measurements are achieved electrolyte is purged with Oxygen for at least 30 min prior to Oxygen measurements.